kaibagley/infrasonic/README.md

 3. Low-level Functions

-Test connection using `M-x infrasonic-ping-server`
+Test connection using `M-x infrasonic-ping-server`.

 `infrasonic` is designed to be used as a backend for other multimedia packages (like listen.el).

 Some examples: